giux78/io-cli-obc/README.md

   $ obc service:create

 OPTIONS
-  --authorized_cidrs=authorized_cidrs                  (required) Allowed source IPs or CIDRs for this service.
-String
+  --authorized_cidrs=authorized_cidrs                  Allowed source IPs or CIDRs for this service.
+String separated by
-                                                       separated by , of single IP or a range of IPs and can be empty
+                                                       , of single IP or a range of IPs and can be empty

-  --authorized_recipients=authorized_recipients        (required) If non empty, the service will be able to send
+  --authorized_recipients=authorized_recipients        If non empty, the service will be able to send messages only to
-                                                       messages only to these fiscal codes.
+                                                       these fiscal codes.
 Fiscal code format

   --department_name=department_name                    (required) Name of the department of the organization